Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

       <li><a href = "https://cima.aemps.es/cima/publico/home.html">AempsCIMA:</a></li>
       <p>
          <i>
             The AempsCIMA app is a mobile application developed by the Spanish Agency of Medicines and Medical Devices (AEMPS) in collaboration with the College of Pharmacists of Madrid.
-It provides information about approved medicines and medical devices in Spain, allowing healthcare professionals and the general public to access the database of authorized products.
-The app includes features such as searching for medications, checking their active ingredients, indications, and contraindications, as well as providing information on adverse effects and interactions with other drugs.
-It aims to promote the safe and informed use of medications and medical devices.<p></i>
+            <p>It provides information about approved medicines and medical devices in Spain, allowing healthcare professionals and the general public to access the database of authorized products.
+            <p>The app includes features such as searching for medications, checking their active ingredients, indications, and contraindications, as well as providing information on adverse effects and interactions with other drugs.
+<p>It aims to promote the safe and informed use of medications and medical devices.<p></i>
       <p>
       <p><b>***Works on Android.***</b>
       <p>